Accessibility requirements relevant to visual design generally cluster around issues of legibility, color perception and device independence.

 - Very light weights (<300) of some fonts exhibit dramatically reduced contrast, blurriness and color shifts on some screens.
 Be sure to test light font weights on low and high PPI screens, on both Windows and Apple devices.

 - Color contrast for text against its background should meet WCAG standards: 4.5:1 for small text, 3:1 for large text.
-Note that logos and disabled buttons are not held to these standards.

 - Meaningful graphical elements (icons, focus indicators) should also maintain a 3:1 contrast against their background.